AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/launch-add-extensions.md

    ![Go to the Extensions catalog and click Install to add the Target extension](images/mobile-extensions-catalog-installTargetVEC.png)

 1. Turn on **[!UICONTROL Auto-Fetch Target Campaigns]**.
 This will pre-fetch all of the Target activities when the app first loads, reducing the number of requests that need to be made.
-1. Leave the **[!UICONTROL Fetch In Background]** option off.
+1. Leave the **[!UICONTROL Fetch In Background]** option `OFF`.
 This setting only appears when `Auto-Fetch Target Campaigns` is used.
-Leaving this setting off will allow you to run VEC activities on the home screen of the app, but will also add a delay to the app start up to ensure that the Target request has completed or timed out before the home screen displays.
-We recommend that you leave this setting `off` when you are running activities on the home screen and toggle it `on` when you are not.
+Leaving this setting `OFF` will allow you to run VEC activities on the home screen of the app, but will also add a delay to the app start up to ensure that the Target request has completed or timed out before the home screen displays.
+We recommend that you leave this setting `OFF` when you are running activities on the home screen and toggle it `ON` when you are not.
 This setting can be changed at any time in the Launch interface without updating your app.
 1. Leave the **[!UICONTROL Target Workspace Property]** blank
 1. Click the **[!UICONTROL Save]** button